 An Archive file of Mandatory Application Documents

 ENSAI’s budget office requires candidates to complete bank transfers for application fees.
 Applicants must cover any and all costs associated with transfers.
-The payment calendar and wire transfer information is available at the following link:

 Smart Data Application Fee Payment

 Master in Statistics for Smart Data program cost is fixed at:

 - €10,000 for professionals, corporations, and organizations (financing current employees)